ojaha065/PiShockForMC/README.md

 1. Have a working Minecraft and Forge installation.
 See [How to install Forge](https://www.wikihow.com/Install-Minecraft-Forge) if you're unsure.
    * Make sure you've launched the game at least once with Forge installed so the required folder structure is generated.
 2. Download the latest release jar from [here](https://github.com/ojaha065/PiShockForMC/releases).
 3. Drop the downloaded .jar file into `mods` folder inside Minecraft game directory.
-See [Where are Minecraft files stored?](https://help.minecraft.net/hc/en-us/articles/4409159214605-Managing-Data-and-Game-Storage-in-Minecraft-Java-Edition-) if you're unsure how to find the correct game directory.
+See [Mojang documentation](https://help.minecraft.net/hc/en-us/articles/4409159214605) if you're unsure how to find the correct game directory.
 4. Run the game once so a configuration file for the mod gets generated.
 5. See the _Mod configuration_ section below.
 The configuration file can be found inside `config` folder inside Minecraft game directory.
 6. Launch the game again.
 If everything is set correctly, the shocker will vibrate once for one second during the Minecraft startup process.

 ## Modpacks and compatability with other mods
-The mod is licensed under a MIT license, so feel free to include it in any modpack.
-No permission or attribution is required.
+The mod is licensed under a MIT license.
+Feel free to include it in any modpack, no permission or attribution required.

 This mod should be compatible with almost everything.
 If you're using other mods that alter the player health (e.g., changes the maxium health),